tkataras/Automatic-Cell-Counting-with-TWS/README.md

 -Python https://www.python.org/ftp/python/3.10.0/python-3.10.0-amd64.exe

 -Currently the ImageScience package for Fiji must NOT be installed or have been installed on the Fiji installation in use since it is not compatable with our program.
-If you have installed it, you can uninstall and reinstall Fiji to solve the problem.
+If you have installed ImageScience, you can uninstall and reinstall Fiji to solve the problem.

 # Software Dependencies
 __Windows:__ In order to install the neccessary Python packages, the Python Scripts folder must be added to the terminal's knowelege of working areas designated by the PATH file.